COMET Case Study Data on the WWW

 Development of more case studies continues, giving us more

-by the community.
-These efforts will include keeping our web site up to date
+efforts will include keeping our web site up to date and

 In our continuing efforts to expand the community, we will continue to publish papers on this project.
-The next conferences to be attended are the AGU in San Francisco December 2002, and the AMS in Long Beach, January 2003.
+The next conferences to be attended are the NWA in Spokane October 2001, and the AMS in Orlando January 2002.